 But this assumes that divestment is inherently a threat to the endowment.
 Fossil fuel holdings of 2.4 percent of the endowment are not a significant portion of the College’s endowment.
 Contrary to what the Task Force’s report suggests, it’s a very small amount.
 Reinvesting this amount of money over time should not be disruptive to the endowment overall unless Grinnell’s endowment is extraordinarily unstable.
 As to whether this is technically possible or not, various student groups across the country have spoken directly to investment managers, who have indicated that it would be possible to divest from fossil fuels without much difficulty.
 Indeed, investment managers are being paid to do things just like that.
 If the specific investment managers the College is using are unable to figure out how to buy and sell specific parts of the endowment, I’m sure other managers with similar or better track records would be more than willing to take on the College as a client.

 Most significantly, the Task Force glosses over the fact that an institution like Grinnell divesting from fossil fuels would have a large impact on the movement to divest from fossil fuels (“[it] is largely symbolic”).
-It is symbolic perhaps, but the point is that our small college can serve as an example to other colleges; the point is that our Administration can enthusiastically talk about divestment and how important it is; the point is that our students will understand the importance of this symbolism and take it with them into their careers and lives.
+The decision to divest from fossil fuels or even zero out carbon emssions is, of course, symbolic: Grinnell does not make policy for the United States or the world, and its emissions and investments have close to no impact on any real-world outcome.
+But the point is that a small college can serve as an example to other colleges; the point is that the Administration can enthusiastically talk about divestment and how important it is; the point is that students will understand the importance of this symbolism and take it with them into their careers and lives.
 If every institution that purports to care about social justice divests from fossil fuels, it would actually have concrete political ramifications.
 Grinnell could be a leader in this movement.
 This is how grassroots politics works.

 Instead, established and ineffective pathways to address climate change are endorsed.
 The recommendation that the College quietly look after its own carbon footprint — which is a dressed-up version of the idea that personal environmentalism matters — might have very, very small concrete effects but it has a much lower chance of actually causing systemic change.
 It also implicitly endorses the ideas that lowering carbon emissions is voluntary, that it’s a personal or institutional responsibility, that everyone is able to do it, and that the current economic system can address climate change or the enormous social and political problems inherently connected to it.
 None of these ideas are true, and all of them are distractions.